-If you use a frame that has a picture size (mount opening) that's measured in imperial inches, then the opening 'aspect ratio' won't match the edges of the print's metric paper size... and this will result in a very odd, unbalanced looking display where there are gaps on some edges or part of the print will be 'chopped off' from view.
+Our 'A' prints are measured in metric sizes.
+If you use a frame that has an picture opening measured in imperial inches, then the opening 'window' won't match the edges of the print... and this will result in a very odd, unbalanced looking display where there are gaps on some edges or part of the print will be 'chopped off' from view.

 Where to look ?

 We don't have any links with framing companies, so can't point you in the direction of an exact supplier.
 But, now you know what to look for, you can find many examples of frames in popular high street home stores and especially online with a quick Google search, or in places like eBay and Amazon.

 There are also online services that can make custom frames based on your personal choices of sizes, colours, materials etc, though these services tend to be a little more expensive than pre-made, 'off the shelf' frame options.

 Framing certainly presents a 'cost vs convenience' dilemma when buying from artists online, but the savings that can be made (by framing at the customer end) far outweigh the convenience aspect of an order.
 Once you know what to look for, framing any artwork yourself is pretty straight-forward and rewarding.